 Have you had cases where the man or woman has had an affair and broken it off and the couple is getting back together?
 Do you think a marriage of 15-17 years should break up because of sexual non-exclusivity?

 In our communities, sexual exclusivity is still a very big part of marriage and marriage is all about commitment.
+So, marriage infidelity is taboo.

 The partnership of sexual intimacy is a core part of Indian marriage.

 There certainly are factors like social compatibility, social status and social responsibilities, but beyond that, the complete possession of the person as a sexual partner is a very integral part of our marriages.
 By instinct, a man is not monogamous, but the institution of marriage has made him so.
-The social institution of marriage is based on the expectation that one’s emotional and social wisdom will be much higher than sexual urges.
+The social institution of marriage is based on the expectation that one’s emotional and social wisdom will be much higher than one’s sexual urges.

 It’s always been sex, love and marriage